AritroSaha10/ReliefExchange-ICS4U/DIR_OUTLINE.md

  `.gitignore`:
-  - Contains files that should be ignored by git in the project level, only one file is included - vercel `Licence`:
+  - Contains files that should be ignored by git in the project level, only one file is included - vercel

+ `Licence`:
   - The Licence for our project, protecing us from copyright or plagiarism.
 The project uses the GNU General Public License v3.

- `*Markdown files (with md at the end)`:
+ Markdown files (with md at the end):
-    - This includes the project description (README.md) instructions for navigating github (NAVIGATING_GITHUB.md) and user_testing (USER_TESTING.md). user_testing.md includes includes feedback from friends/classmates
+  - This includes the project description `README.md` , instructions for navigating github `NAVIGATING_GITHUB.md` and user_testing `USER_TESTING.md`
+    - User_testing.md includes includes feedback from friends/classmates